luisesanmartin/data-vis-public-policy-course/README.md

-# data-vis-public-policy-course
+# lima-inequalities-static
-Code and outputs for my Data Visualization for Public Policy course, at the UChicago CAPP program
+Code and outputs for my static data visualizations of the inequalities in Lima.
+This content was produced as part of my course Visualization for Public Policy, at the UChicago CAPP program.